junseonghwan/PhylExAnalysis/README.md

 Relevant script:
 - `Rscripts/PrepareBulkData.R`

 We first processes the VCF file to generate the bulk data.
-An Rscript can be found in `Rscripts/PrepareBulkData.R`.
+An Rscript `Rscripts/PrepareBulkData.R` is provided as a reference.
 This script accepts three arguments: `VCF_PATH`, `CNV_PATH`, and `OUTPUT_PATH`.
 The `VCF_PATH` is the path to `.vcf` file generated from a variant caller such as MuTect2.
 The `CNV_PATH` is to the path containing the outputs of TitanCNA.
-We will look for the optimal copy number profile selected by TitanCNA in the path `${CNV_PATH}/cna/results/titan/hmm/optimalClusterSolution.txt`.
+We will look for the optimal copy number profile selected by TitanCNA in the path: `${CNV_PATH}/cna/results/titan/hmm/optimalClusterSolution.txt`.
 This script outputs `bulk.txt` and `loci.txt`.

 ### scRNA-data